Download the entire Transportation Services for Older Adults guide:

 STAR coupons can be used to pay the fare for STAR services.
 Coupons are used as fare and turned in at the time of the ride using STAR.
 Coupons must be purchased ahead of time at Commuter Stores in-person or online.
 For more information call 703-228-RIDE (7433).

 Arlington residents 70 years and older may purchase a $10 coupon book for taxi rides valued at $20.
 A maximum of 20 books per year may be purchased.
-For details, call the Arlington County Aging and Disability Services Customer Service Center at 703-228-1700.
+Apply online, or complete the Super Senior Taxi Application and mail it to the Arlington Agency on Aging.
+For details, call the Arlington County Aging and Disability Services Aging and Disability Resource Center at 703-228-1700.

 Taxicab companies serving Arlington have wheelchair-accessible vehicles.
 Passengers are encouraged to call ahead whenever possible; cabs may be requested in advance.
 The fare is set at the meter rate.
 Call the individual cab company for information or to arrange for service.
 Companies other than the ones listed below may also have accessible cabs.